 Under the Tag field tab, the tags which may be applied, if allowed under the Settings tab, are limited according to namespaces chosen.

 Allow Tagging is checked under the Settings tab.
 The tags which may be applied are limited to those within the namespace categories checked.
-The list of namespaces includes “Standard Tags” (the default namespace) as well as “Include All Tags”.
+The list of namespaces includes “Standard Tags” (the default namespace) and “Include All Tags”.
 Default is none checked, which means all namespaces are allowed.

 Enter the number of tags to be displayed as a suggestion to the member posting to the forum.
 Default is **-**1 (no limits).

-Visit Administering Tags to learn how to add a new tag namespace (taxonomy).
+Visit Administering Tags where you can learn how to add a tag namespace (taxonomy).

 Under the Translation tab, if translation is enabled for the community site, translation may be set to translate the entire thread (event and comments) instead of specific posts.